Migrating Valkey™ cluster hosts to a different availability zone

 Note

-Not available for clusters with hosts residing in the ru-central1-d availability zone:
+Clusters with hosts residing in the ru-central1-d availability zone do not support:

 - Local SSD storage if using Intel Cascade Lake

-Yandex Managed Service for Valkey™ cluster hosts reside in availability zones Yandex Cloud.
-To move hosts from one zone to another, add hosts residing in the target availability zone to the cluster and delete the hosts in the source availability zone:
+Yandex Managed Service for Valkey™ cluster hosts reside in Yandex Cloud availability zones.
+To migrate hosts from one availability zone to another, add hosts in the target availability zone to the cluster and delete hosts in the source availability zone:

 -